Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

 ## waic

 A smaller WAIC value is better.
-Therefore, the model with more chemical mixtures is better.
+Therefore, the model with fewer chemicals is better.